Sound-Only Instruction

 Identify prefixes, bases, suffixes

-Apply join conventions (e-drop, doubling, y→i)
+Apply join conventions (Replace, Double, Change)

 Find related words that prove the base